jennguyen1/retirement_calculator/README.md

 This is a R Shiny application that computes rough projections for retirement savings.

-Prior to retirement, the calculator adds the **Amount Added** value to the **Initial Principle** for each the taxable and retirement account and computes the compounded interest based off of the **Growth Rate**.

-After the retirement age, the **Amount Added* is reduced to 0 and the **Spending per Year** amount is deducted from the total (from the taxable account until depletion, then from the retirement account).
-The calculator can also determine whether there is a need to apply the Roth Ladder Conversion.
+Prior to the specified retirement age, specified contributions are added to the respective accounts.
+Following the specified retirement age, specified withdrawals are first made from the taxable accounts and then the retirement accounts.
+Interest is compounded at the end of the year at the specified growth rate.
+The calculator can also determine whether there is a need and when to apply the Rother Ladder Conversion.
+More instructions are available in the app.

-The calculator outputs a summary of results,
+A short summary and plots of balances over time are displayed; a detailed table of results is also available for download.